solenebernard/solenebernard.github.io/content/steganography/blog2/index.md

 ---
-title: "The science of colour: from theory to digital imaging technology"
+title: "The science of colour: from theory to digital imaging"
 date: 2022-10-30
 tags: ["vision","theory", "colors"]
-author: ["Solène Bernard"]
+# author: ["Solène Bernard"]
 description: "From photon to digital images"
 summary: "Because my thesis aims at hiding information in digital images, let's first dive into the origins of colour theory and then digital images."
 cover: